Buying a short-term health plan in Washington, DC

 That proposed federal regulation was finalized in late 2016, and took effect in 2017, limiting short-term plans to no more than three months in duration, nationwide.
 But those rules were rolled back as of October 2018, under the terms of the Trump Administration’s new rules.

 Because DC didn’t have its own rules in place at that point, longer short-term plans were available in the District starting in early October 2018.
-The emergency legislation took effect December 10, and enforcement began soon thereafter.
-As of January 2019, the only short-term plans for sale in DC are limited to three months in duration.
+The emergency legislation took effect on December 10, and enforcement began soon thereafter.
+So by January 2019, the only short-term plans for sale in DC were limited to three months in duration.

 Which insurers offer short-term plans in DC?

-As of January 2019, National General appears to be the only insurer offering short-term plans in the District.
+As of early 2020, National General appears to be the only insurer offering short-term plans in the District.

-Companion Life, Everest, Everest Prime, LifeShield, and Standard Life were all offering plans in DC as of December 2018, but their plans were no longer available for purchase as of January 2019.
-Some of those plans were still being offered with terms of up to a year as of mid-December 2018.
-DC’s emergency legislation to limit short-term plans took effect immediately when it was enacted on December 10, but there’s sometimes a delay in implementation and enforcement for new insurance rules.
+Companion Life, Everest, Everest Prime, LifeShield, and Standard Life were all offering plans in DC as of December 2018, but their plans were no longer available for purchase as of 2019, and that continues to be the case in 2020.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.